-- The residual (ri) at each point was examined to see if it was a trigger, i.e. outside the standard deviation of the forecast for the last 100 points.
-If 70% of the points in a window of 2.5 hours were triggers then an event was generated. - The residual was compared to the EWMA of the absolute deviation [18].
-If over 82% of the residuals were outside twice the EWMA of the absolute deviation in the last 84 minutes then an event was generated. - With a moving window sized to cover 12 hours we calculated $X^2 = \sum r_i^2 / f_i$ , and using tabulated $X^2$ values for N-1 degrees of freedom, where N is number of points per time window, we set a threshold to generate our triggers and more than 50% of points in the time window generated triggers then an event was raised. - We applied the Plateau algorithm and KS to the HW residuals.
+- The residual (r_i) at each point was examined to see if it was a trigger, i.e. outside the standard deviation of the forecast for the last say 100 points.
+If 70% of the points in a window of 2.5 hours were triggers then an event was generated (referred to as HWR). - The residual was compared to the EWMA of the absolute deviation [18].
+If over 82% of the residuals were outside twice the EWMA of the absolute deviation in the last 84 minutes then an event was generated (referred to as HWE). - With a moving window sized to cover 12 hours we calculated $X^2 = \sum r_i^2 / f_i$, and using tabulated X^2 values for N-1 degrees of freedom, where N is number of points per time window, we set a threshold to generate our triggers and more than 50% of points in the time window generated triggers then an event was raised (referred to as HWX). - We applied the Plateau algorithm on HW residuals (PHR technique) and KS on HW residuals (KHR technique).